 There are many terms across all ages and genders, and it can get confusing so we want to lay it out clearly and exact.

-Foal – This is the term for either a male or female horse, under the age of one (can be either gelded or not gelded).
+Foal – This is the term for either a male or female horse that is under the age of one year (can be either gelded or not gelded).
 This is the generalised term for a newborn horse, before being categorised into gendered phrases like below.

 Broodmare – A female horse over the age of three, that is kept for breeding purposes.

-- Sire – If a stud produces offspring, the male horse will be referred to as a Sire in this context
+Sire – If a stud produces offspring, the male horse will be referred to as a Sire in this context (A horse’s father).

-- Dam - If a mare produces offspring, the female horse will be referred to as a dam in this context
+Dam - If a mare produces offspring, the female horse will be referred to as a dam in this context (A horse’s mother).